 In 2013, in what is cited as the worst garment industry mishap in history, Rana Plaza in Bangladesh collapsed during work hours, leaving more than 1200 workers dead and about 2000 injured.
 The structural cracks had been discovered days ago, but that did not stop the factory in one of the largest manufacturing countries from functioning.
+Employers are notorious for not offering worthy compensation for an injury sustained at the workplace.
+This is something you need not worry about if you hire a skilled back injury at work lawyer Summerlin.
 Few months later, a man with no prior background in fashion, travelled to 13 countries to make an alarming documentary that would change the way we perceived fashion.
 ‘The True Cost’ by Andrew Morgan, a film that talks about sustainable and ethical fashion, premiered to much applause in the 2015 Cannes Film Festival.

 The True Cost- A documentary on the reality behind the real price… human & environmental that we pay for our clothes: Image Source